stable-packages/store/README.md

 #### ReadonlyStore#getWritable()

 Before the store is locked,
-you need a mechanism to access the store and configure it.
+you need a mechanism to access the store to configure it.
 `getWritable()` by pass the check and allow you to do that.

 Once the store is locked, calling `getWritable()` results in error.